 Genesis starts quoting LOVELESS again, and I really wish Oliver Quinn would put on a more Shakespearean voice when he’s doing this, because if I watch his face instead of the captions (which italicize quotes from LOVELESS), I have no idea when he’s quoting nonsense from LOVELESS and when he’s just saying nonsense about cell injection.
 Sephiroth, however, is looking towards the JENOVA sign on the wall, and sees some sort of vision.
 He rejects Genesis’ offer, and tells him to rot, choosing to leave Genesis to degrade rather than to kill him on the spot.

 Zack finally gets up and charges out, only to find Cloud getting creamed by a G Deleter clone just outside the front door.
 Zack runs in before the clones can kill Cloud or Tifa, and he proceeds to escort Tifa (who is carrying Cloud on her shoulder) back to town, and they make it there with no sign of Sephiroth.
 Zack takes Cloud to the inn, which apparently is just as good at healing injuries in a cutscene as it is in regular gameplay, because Cloud’s back on his feet in no time flat!
 Cloud laments that he’s not a SOLDIER or he could have stood up to the clones, but Zack cautions him against going to SOLDIER this time, having apparently become disillusioned by the events in the reactor.
 Cloud realizes that something is wrong with his friend, but Zack isn’t able to put concerns thoughts into words.
 Instead, he asks Cloud about Tifa, but Cloud isn’t willing to talk about that, either.

-After going a quick rant, Zack has to calm down by repeating Angeal’s prayer gesture with the Buster Sword.
-This brings Zack down to earth, and seems to renew his sense of purpose, utterly annihilating any rebellious thoughts he might have had about Shinra.
+After having a quick rant, Zack is able to calm down by repeating Angeal’s prayer gesture with the Buster Sword.
+This also seems to renew his sense of purpose, utterly annihilating any rebellious thoughts he might have had about Shinra.
 Great… great job Angeal.
 Great work on this kid.